cedricbahirwe/cedricbahirwe.github.io/README.md

 - 💬 Ask me about `Swift` and `iOS`

-### 🎉🎉🎊📖The idea behind this project is to provide a ready-made fully customizable website for developers as well as non-developers, to showcase their portfolio and also have the ability to do blogging.
+### 🎉📖The idea behind this project is to provide a ready-made fully customizable website for developers as well as non-developers, to showcase their portfolio and also have the ability to do blogging.🎉

 ## ✍🏽 TODOs 💻